mallikrao1/Technical-Assessment-/README.md

 - **Active Azure Subscription:** You need access to an Azure subscription.
 - **Git (optional):** To clone the repository.

+Concept:
+The positioning of applications/workloads in Azure is typically referred to as a Cloud Native Architecture (or as part of an Application Modernization strategy).

+Networking Structure:
+The recommended networking structure for the architecture is the Hub-and-Spoke Network Model.

+This approach centralizes shared services and connectivity in a "hub" while isolating application workloads in separate "spokes," ensuring secure, controlled communication between them.

 ## Setup Steps

 ### 1. Clone the Repository